Section 1 --- Name

 Overview of Membership

-1.1 Appalachian State University students committed to the mission and objective of the Black Student Association are considered a general member.
+1.1 Appalachian State University students committed to the mission and objectives of the Black Student Association are considered general members.

 Duties and Responsibilities of the BSA Executive Board

-1.1 The elective officers of the BSA Executive Board shall be: the President, the Vice President, Secretary, Treasurer, Programming Chair, Marketing Chair, Historian and an Ambassador.
+1.1 The elective officers of the BSA Executive Board shall be the President, the Vice President, Secretary, Treasurer, Programming Chair, Marketing Chair, Historian, Chief of Staff, and Public Relations.

-1.2 All members of the BSA Executive Board must be an enrolled student (at least 12 semester hours) at Appalachian State University and are responsible for observing the Appalachian State University Code of Conduct.
+1.2 All members of the BSA Executive Board must be enrolled students (at least 12 semester hours) at Appalachian State University and are responsible for observing the Appalachian State University Code of Conduct.

 1.3 All officers must maintain a grade point average of at least a 2.5 on a semesterly basis.